 required a key card to gain entry; once through the gate, a small courtyard

-lights and I was plunged once again into darkness.
-I had to dance again, not a
+humped my suitcase up the solid stone steps and halfway up the lights went out and I was plunged once again into darkness.
+I had to dance once more, not a

-strong point, and the light returned.
+strong point I must add, and the light returned.

 Throughout my stay at the hotel and without a suitcase to